Linnea87/charge-together/README.md

 ![contact](documentation/images/contact.png)

+### Sign up/Sign In Page

 *Here users can register if they want to become part of the community.
-If they are already part of this community, they will be directed to the sign in form.*
+If they are already part of this community, they will be directed to the sign in form and*

-### Sign up/Sign In Page

 ![sig up](documentation/images/signup.png)

 *Here the users log in, if they are not already part of the community they are directed to the sign up form.*

 ![sig in](documentation/images/signin.png)